AtlasOfLivingAustralia/biocache-store/README.md

 https://github.com/AtlasOfLivingAustralia/ala-install

-Questions and comment on the scripts are welcome here: ala-portal@lists.gbif.org

 ## Build notes

 This library is built with maven.
 By default a `mvn install` will try to run a test suite which will fail without a local installation of a name index.
-The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching_v13.tgz) and needs to be extracted to the directory `/data/lucene/namematching`
+The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching.tgz) and needs to be extracted to the directory `/data/lucene/namematching`

 To skip this step, run a build with ```mvn install -DskipTests=true```.